Virginia (video game): Premise

 The next morning, both are arrested and jailed by the local police, Air Force generals, and the FBI director to keep them out of the way.
 Anne has a vision of a future whereby ratting out on Maria would lead her to continue along a line of similar exposures within the agency, before she turns a protégé into similar tracks.
 Opting not to follow this route, she assures Maria has her locket and decides to take the LSD, a method that Judith had recommended at times.
 In her vision, she witnesses a strange ritual at the observatory by key people in Kingdom as well as the FBI director; she then briefly experiences each of them at their weakest, including when Lucas's father was caught by Lucas having an affair.
-She then recalls her own past, seeing her bed-ridden father after becoming an FBI agent, and him given her a key to a locked box.
+She then recalls Maria’s own past, seeing her bed-ridden father after becoming an FBI agent, and him given her a key to a locked box.
 The key had broken while she opened it, but the contents she considered too dangerous that she burned them immediately, keeping the broken key as the reminder.

 The two are released the next day.
 Having come to a point of catharsis from the drug-induced vision, Anne leaves the broken key behind as she and Maria return home.
 On the way out, they spot a young man, similar to Lucas, hitchhiking his way out of town.